L0WK3Y-IAAN/Auto-Mailer/README.md

 This script can be used to automatically send scheduled emails to any email of your choosing.
 Since I was not planning on releasing this publicly, a few of the variables are hard coded.
 I will change the variables to take user-input in a future release, or you can change them until then with this source code.
+Once you've set your variables to your liking, just throw it onto a server, run it and you're good to go. :)

 PIP packages required: